dbt-labs/jaffle-shop-template/reports/README.md

 1. Check your version against the version number for the [latest release]([Evidence.dev Releases](https://github.com/evidence-dev/evidence/releases)).
 2. Run `npm install evidence-dev/evidence@latest` to bump the version in `package.json` and automatically update dependenceis in `package-lock.json`.

-## Updating to the latest version of Evidence

-1. Check your version against the version number for the [latest release]([Evidence.dev Releases](https://github.com/evidence-dev/evidence/releases)).
-2. Run `npm install evidence-dev/evidence@latest` to bump the version in `package.json` and automatically update dependenceis in `package-lock.json`.

 ## Learning More

 - [Getting Started Walkthrough](https://docs.evidence.dev/getting-started/install-evidence)